lurodrigo/firestore-clj/README.md

 We welcome [PRs](https://github.com/polvotech/firestore-clj/compare).
 Here are some things that need some work:

-* Handle subcollections
+* Preconditions
-* Data pagination and cursors
+* Set options
-* More convenience around the objects returned from operations.
-Right now we simply return the boring underlying Java objects.
+* More convenience around the objects returned from operations
-* Version range warnings?
+* Investigate `areTimestampsInSnapshotsEnabled` to avoid conversions.

 ## License